 My Philips Airfryer does not heat up

-If your Philips Airfryer is on but does not heat up, find out the reasons and solutions below to simply solve this yourself.
+If the fan of your Philips Airfryer is working but the cooking chamber does not heat up, find out the reasons and solutions below to simply solve this yourself.

 - If you set your Airfryer to cook at 40°C (100°F) or below, then it may seem that it is not heating up (especially when the temperature in the surrounding environment is similar to this).

 Please check the temperature set in your Philips Airfryer and increase it if needed.

 - Please turn your analog timer to your desired cooking time.

 - If your desired cooking time is less than 10 minutes, please turn your timer to approx. 15 minutes and then turn it back to your desired shorter cooking time.

 - Please make sure that your drawer is closed completely.
 If the drawer is not closed completely the pan detection switch is not deactivated and therefore device does not start heating.